audreysuit/BAE305-SP25-Lab3/README.md

 | LED1      | 1.873V                     | 0.035V                      |
 | R2        | 4.30V                      | 0V                          |
 | S1        | 0V                          | 0V                          |
+<p align="left"><em> Table 3.2:  Component voltage drop measurements of Circuit 2 with an LED connected through a transistor.
+Both T2 and T3 voltage measurements increase when the switch is off, however, T5 and T6 decrease to zero.
+More current is moving across T1 and T2, but zero current is moving through T6 and T5 since the switch creates an open circuit through that part. </em></p>

 ### **Table 3.3: Current Measurements**
 | Component  | Current Through (Switch On) | Current Through (Switch Off) |